 - Course Credit Exclusions (CCEs) are courses offered at York and the host that are similar enough in content that both may not be taken for degree credit.
 A course substitute can replace a specified York course/degree requirement.
 A course substitute can be a CCE but a CCE is not always a course substitute.

-- Credit towards your degree will only be counted once for repeated courses taken at York or elsewhere.
+- Repeated courses: Credit towards your degree will only be counted once for repeated courses taken at York or elsewhere.
 Should you repeat a course, the initial grade will be replaced with a notation of “NCR – No Credit Retained”.

 - Transfer credit will be assessed based on the course work/requirements including in-class hours completed at the host institution and not on the course work/requirements of the York course credit exclusion or substitute.
 Check the ONtransfer database for potential course equivalencies.

-- Courses completed at Canadian universities are normally assessed for credit at the year level offered by the host institution.
+- Year level: Courses completed at Canadian universities are normally assessed for credit at the year level offered by the host institution.
 For example, if you successfully complete a 2000-level course at the host university, credits granted by York will be recognized at the 2000-level, regardless of whether York offers a similar course at a different year level.
 Year-level equivalencies for courses taken outside of Canada are subject to assessment upon receipt of a final transcript.

 - Courses and grades achieved at the host are not listed on your York transcript or included in your York grade point average (GPA).